AdrienSourdilleTIL/CV/README.md

 # Adrien Sourdille - CV

-Personal CV repository for **Adrien Sourdille**, Analytics Engineer based in London, UK.
+Personal CV repository for **Adrien Sourdille**, Analytics Engineer with 3 years of experience across various industries.

 Available in English and French, built with LaTeX using the [AltaCV](https://github.com/liantze/AltaCV) template.